-The City of Reno in partnership with the Regional Transportation Commission (RTC) of Washoe County, NV and multiple community partners will develop a large-scale public art project in the Midtown District of Reno that reflects the vibrancy and community of one of Reno’s emerging cultural districts in conjunction with a street reorientation project led by RTC.
-RTC is planning a multi-modal improvement project in Midtown which will include pedestrian improvements, incorporation of historic and cultural characteristics, and bus stop improvements.
+The City of Reno in partnership with the Regional Transportation Commission (RTC) of Washoe County, NV and multiple community partners developed a large-scale public art project in the Midtown District of Reno that reflects the vibrancy and community of one of Reno’s emerging cultural districts in conjunction with a street reorientation project led by RTC.
+RTC is constructing a multi-modal improvement project in Midtown which will include pedestrian improvements, incorporation of historic and cultural characteristics, and bus stop improvements.
 To learn more about RTC's project, visit their website.

 Why Public Art?

 We believe public art: